jsv1280/api-nasa/README.md

 GraphQL is self-documented so you can check SDL(Schema Definition Language) of this project in `lib/graphql/schema.graphql`

 > For development remember **graphiql** will activate to check in the GUI all querys,mutations,inputs of the schema definition

+## :airplane: DEPLOY

+- In your AWS Instance make sure you have successfully installed the previous requirements detailed in the beginning
+- Install globally pm2 `npm install pm2 -g`
+- Start Service `npm run start`

+## :zap: DEMO

+To use this service make a POST request with your queries to `http://ec2-52-91-121-214.compute-1.amazonaws.com:8080/api/graphql`
+In `/mocks/graphql_client.js` you can find a simple example

 ## :black_nib: Author